 All drivers must maintain a safe distance between their vehicles and the ones in front of them so they can stop or slow down in an emergency.
 This duty is almost always breached in a rear-end collision.
 Here are the most common causes of these accidents.

 - Speeding.
 If a driver speeds, he's more focused on getting through a light or to his destination than paying attention to motorists and others around him.
-This means he's not allowing a safe distance between vehicles, or anticipating the longer time required for safe braking.
+This means he's not allowing a safe distance between vehicles or anticipating the longer time required for safe braking.

 - Distracted Driving.
 Distracted driving practices—such as looking at a GPS, talking on a cellphone, and texting—take an individual's eyes and mind off his driving.
 In the event of a sudden traffic change, or if the motorist ahead needs to stop suddenly, there's no time to respond safely to avoid a collision.

 - Intoxication.
 Consuming alcohol or drugs and driving impair a person’s reaction time, vision, and judgment.
-The National Institute on Drug Abuse reported that in 2017, 12.8 million people in the U.S. drove while "under the influence of illicit drugs" and 21.4 people did so while after consuming alcohol.
+The National Institute on Drug Abuse reported that in 2017, 12.8 million people in the U.S. drove while under the influence of illicit drugs and 21.4 people did so while after consuming alcohol.

 - Not Driving for Weather Conditions.
 No matter what the posted speed limit is, drivers must slow down for heavy rain, ice, fog, and other hazardous weather conditions.
 Failure to do so puts everyone at risk and increases the chances of a multi-car collision.

 - Defective Auto Parts.
 In some cases, defective auto parts can cause a driver to lose control of his vehicle.
 Lack of maintenance, improper repairs, and manufacturing and design defects all lead to vehicle part failures.
 Brakes and brake lights are frequent contributors to rear-end collisions.
-A victim could have a products liability claim if a manufacturing or design defect caused his crash.
+A victim could have a product liability claim if a manufacturing or design defect caused his crash.